 Borrowers who don’t think they will ever be able to afford their debt should look seriously into finding an employer that qualifies for Public Service Loan Forgiveness.
-Because government jobs as well as non-profits are included, the number of qualifying employers is pretty large.
+Because government jobs, as well as non-profits, are included, the number of qualifying employers is pretty large.
 When chasing after Public Service loan forgiveness, it is important to understand all of the rules.
-There has been a lot of news devoted to the 99% PSLF rejection rate, but things are not actually that bad.
+There has been a lot of news devoted to the 99% PSLF rejection rate, but things are not as bad as they sound.
 Qualifying for Public Service Loan Forgiveness isn’t easy, but it isn’t impossible either.

 The borrowers who can’t find PSLF eligible work can still get their loans forgiven through income-driven repayment (IDR) plan forgiveness.
-There are actually a number of IDR plans, but they all work in a similar manner.
+There are several IDR plans, but they all work in a similar manner.
 Borrowers make payments based upon their discretionary income.
-Generally speaking these payments are 10, 15 or 20% of a borrower’s discretionary income.
+Generally speaking, these payments are 10, 15 or 20% of a borrower’s discretionary income.
 After making the payments for 20 or 25 years, depending upon the plan selected, the loans can be forgiven.
-It is a long process, and there is a big tax bill at the end, but for borrowers with huge debts and smaller incomes it is the best path to debt freedom.
+It is a long process, and there is a big tax bill at the end, but for borrowers with huge debts and smaller incomes, it is the best path to debt freedom.

 Anyone considering either form of forgiveness should carefully review the various federal repayment plans in order to select the best income-driven repayment plan for their situation.